hjespers/teslams/README.md

 # Installation

-To use these programs you must download and install 'node' from http://nodejs.org .
-Once node is installed, use the included 'npm' utility to download and install the teslams tools and all it's dependent modules
+To use these programs you must download and install `node` (eg from http://nodejs.org).
+Once node is installed, use the included `npm` utility to download and install the `teslams` tools and all its dependent modules.

 	npm install -g teslams

-or if you are not logged in as the root (administrator) use:
+or if you are not logged in as root (administrator) use:

 	sudo npm install -g teslams

-Alternatively, to run from github sources, clone teslams, go to the main folder and run
+Alternatively, to run from github sources, clone `teslams`, go to the main folder and run

 	npm install

+# Authentication

 All example programs require credentials to authenticate with the Tesla API.
-You can specify a config.json, format specified below, with $TSLA_CONFIG_FILE.
+You can specify a `config.json`, format specified below, with `$TSLA_CONFIG_FILE`.
 This default location for the config file is `~/.teslams/config.json` if not specified.
 It's highly recommended to use the token approach with a secure file location, see the next section for details.
-# Authentication

    	{
 		"username": "Your teslamotors.com username/email",